vvscode/docs/docs/atlas-platform/atlas-messaging-service-platform/http-sms.md

 In theory it is possible to utilise 255 messages (39,015 characters) for a concatenated SMS.
 However, 3 SMS (or 459 characters), is generally considered to be the longest length message that will be displayed on the majority of mobile handsets.

 The HTTP SMS server will automatically concatenate up to three SMS messages; longer messages need to be submitted individually with an appropriate User Data Header.

-[block:callout]
-{
-  "type": "info",
-  "title": "Note",
+> **Note**
+>
-  "body": "Concatenated SMS are billed by the number of individual SMS messages used.
-If you send a 459 character message, you will be charged for 3 SMS."
+> Concatenated SMS are billed by the number of individual SMS messages used.
+If you send a 459 character message, you will be charged for 3 SMS.
-}
-[/block]

-[block:callout]
-{
-  "type": "info",
-  "title": "Note",
+> **Note**
+>
-  "body": "Sending a special character that is listed in section 5.2.2 could result in the message length exceeding the maximum per SMS and therefore using an extra SMS which you will be charged for."
+> Sending a special character that is listed in section 5.2.2 could result in the message length exceeding the maximum per SMS and therefore using an extra SMS which you will be charged for.
-}
-[/block]

 Binary and Unicode SMS are concatenated in the same way but in terms of hex encoded bytes.
 The below table shows the maximum hex encoded lengths per number of SMS.
 [block:html]
 {